English as a lingua franca

 English as a lingua franca (ELF) is the use of the English language "as a global means of inter-community communication" and can be understood as "any use of English among speakers of different first languages for whom English is the communicative medium of choice and often the only option".
 ELF is "defined functionally by its use in intercultural communication rather than formally by its reference to native-speaker norms" whereas English as a second or foreign language aims at meeting native speaker norms and gives prominence to native-speaker cultural aspects.

 English became the established global lingua franca in academia after the 1940s (until which French and German were of equal importance) and, by the end of the 20th century, partly by the cultural influence of the United States, had become the dominant lingua franca in all communication.
 While lingua francas have been used for centuries, what makes ELF a novel phenomenon is the extent to which it is used in spoken, written and computer-mediated communication.
 ELF research focuses on the pragmatics of variation which is manifest in the variable use of the resources of English for a wide range of globalized purposes, in important formal encounters such as business transactions, international diplomacy and conflict resolution, as well as in informal exchanges between international friends.

 Globalization, geopolitics and ELF

-Major technological advances in the 21st century have enabled instant global communication, thus breaking the barriers of space and time between different locations on the planet.
-The world has turned into an interconnected global system, which requires a shared means of communication.
-English fulfills the need for a global lingua franca, as it has spread to large areas of the world due to various factors such as:
+Major technological advances in the 21st century have enabled instant global communication.
+Due to the interconnection of the world, a shared means of communication like English fulfills the need for a global lingua franca.
+This is because it has spread to large areas of the world due to various factors such as: